-JPSS, for information about studying in Japan's universities and graduate schools. > Search Japanese Graduate schools in Tokyo. > Tokyo City University > Graduate School of Engineering
+JPSS, for information about studying in Japan's universities and graduate schools. > Search Japanese Graduate schools in Tokyo. > Tokyo City University > Graduate School of Integrative Science and Engineering

 To Foreign Students Considering Studying in Tokyo City University JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-Information about Tokyo City University, its Schools of Graduate School of Engineering and Environmental and Information Studies are all posted in details and therefore for those searching for any information related to Tokyo City University, please feel free to make use of our website,
+Information about Tokyo City University, its Schools of Graduate School of Integrative Science and Engineering and Environmental and Information Studies are all posted in details and therefore for those searching for any information related to Tokyo City University, please feel free to make use of our website,

-The website also provides detailed information about Tokyo City University and its Graduate Schools of Graduate School of Engineering and Environmental and Information Studies.
+The website also provides detailed information about Tokyo City University and its Graduate Schools of Graduate School of Integrative Science and Engineering and Environmental and Information Studies.
 Take full advantage of the site to learn everything you would like to know about Tokyo City University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.